JavaScript Variables

 - variables names cannot include javascript reserved keywords, like var, let, const, for, in, while, true, false, null, class, let, const, function etc.

-- variables cannot starts with numbers and hyphen, use alphabets, underscore(_) or dollar ($).
+- Variables names cannot starts with numbers or hyphen, use alphabets, underscore(_) or dollar ($).

 - variables can have strings followed by numbers, like x1 and x2 are allowed but 1x, 2x is not allowed.